-As a council controlled organisation, Auckland Tourism, Events and Economic Development Limited (ATEED) is required to publish an Annual Report within three months of the end of the financial year.
-That Annual Report must include financial statements and associated disclosures, as well as a performance statement outlining results achieved against the Key Performance Indicators (KPIs) in our Statement of Intent (SOI).
+As a council controlled organisation, ATEED is required to publish an annual report within three months of the end of the financial year.
+That annual report must include financial statements and associated disclosures, as well as a performance statement outlining results achieved against the Key Performance Indicators (KPIs) in our Statement of Intent (SOI).

 Annual Report 2011/2012 (PDF 5.9MB)

 Audit report disclosure (PDF 23KB)

-Hard copies of the Annual Reports are available by contacting Charmaine Ngarimu, Communications Manager, on 09 365 0575.
+Hard copies of the Annual Reports are available by contacting Charmaine Ngarimu, Manager Communications and Media, on 09 365 0575.